Ensemble Studio Theatre & Radio Drama Network present

-An ailing minister, a protege, a mayor, a journeyman preacher, a domestic, and her husband, have their lives irrevocably changed, when their community, untouched by the tumult of the civil rights movement, is compelled into a kind of reckoning once a stranger enters their lives, forcing them to take sides and take a stand.
+A Texas church community, untouched by the tumult of the civil rights movement, is compelled into a kind of reckoning once a stranger enters their lives, forcing them to take sides and take a stand.

 Join the artists and creative team Monday, October 15th for an intimate reception and special Benefit Performance of Travisville to support the development of new work at EST.

 Scenic Designer: Milagros Ponce de León | Costume Designer: Suzanne Chesney* | Lighting Designer: Adam Honor | Sound Designer, Shane Rettig* | Props Master: Caitlyn Murphy | Stage Manager: Lloyd Davis, Jr. | Press Photography: Jeremy Daniel